akriegman/tonnetz/README.md

 to.
 It should be somewhere in `/dev/input`

-Then if you have [run](https://github.com/akriegman/run) installed somewhere in the root users path you can install Tonnetz with:
+Then if you have [run](https://github.com/akriegman/run) installed somewhere in the root user's path you can install Tonnetz with:

 ```bash
 sudo run install